 The simplest advice I can give, based on something that has caused tree fires for hundreds of years, is that candles do not belong on or near pine trees.
-In the modern era, few people would be tempted to do something like this, but the practice was once somewhat common.
+In the modern era, few people would be tempted to do something like this.
+However, the practice was once somewhat common.
 Fires caused by candles are really common, even outside the context of Christmas trees.

 Tinsel was actually primarily popularized as a way to avoid using old-time incandescent lights or candles on Christmas trees.
 You can do the same, if you happen to find tinsel to be an appropriate replacement.
 Even light strings can create enough heat to ignite a tree, if left on long enough.
 Always turn your lights off before going to bed, or put them on a timer, if you’re forgetful.

-Nowadays, lights are a lot more efficient, and you can often just rely on the fact that less heat is produced by modern bulbs.
+Nowadays, lights are a lot more efficient, and you can often rely on the fact that modern bulbs produce less heat.
 Use LEDs for the coolest lighting option.
 They produce very little heat compared to the amount of light they give off.

 Heat and fans will only make your tree more flammable, by drawing moisture out of the needles.
 Be sure to water your tree daily, and consider making a change to your house’s heating.
-You can lower the temperature overall to slow the drying, or just close vents near the tree so that there’s not a constant flow of warm air to carry away water vapor.
+You can lower the temperature overall to slow the drying.
+Alternately, just close vents near the tree.
+The tree will stay fresher if there’s not a constant flow of warm air to carry away water vapor.

 Setting up lights is the last place where you can run into trouble.
 Check your light bulbs for defects before you put them up.
 You should then plug them in and check for burned out or broken bulbs, just so your house doesn’t look stupid.
 Don’t overload your outlets or chain together more than three strings (depending on the safety information for the individual product) of lights.